 In a move which proved to be unpopular with the rest of the board, Director Nigel Allen took to Twitter to address the supporters on his private account: “The manner in which we have gone down is unacceptable and as a supporter at heart it has hurt for months now.
 The supporters, particularly those who travel long distances away, have been fantastic and deserve so much more”.

-Press officer James Cave drafted and shared a 98 word statement with the board encouraging them to publicly face up to the now confirmed relegation.
+The club issued a 98 word statement with the board encouraging them to publicly face up to the now confirmed relegation.

 Released moments after relegation it read [we promise to] “work tirelessly to ensure a strategic framework is in place to allow the first team to have a much more successful 2017/18 campaign”.